liberating the world from the Twilight Zone

-Curiously, after the head and uplifting love and non-violence of THE LADY, Besson then went on with Arobgast to implicitly roast the Coppola film artist family in the darkly humourous and violent satire, THE FAMILY (2013)-with a soundtrack by Evgueni and Sacha Galperine-a lamentably inconsequential work given the combined talents and importance to film art of its targets.
 That same year Besson became another target himself when he was implicitly roasted in the form of Peter ‘Star Lord’ Quill-played by Chris Pratt-in the allegorical and CGI enhanced super satirical James Gunn film, GUARDIANS OF THE GALAXY (2014), an implicit intent affirmed by the film’s allusions to LA FEMME NIKITA and THE FIFTH ELEMENT.
 Then Besson teamed up again with Arbogast, Serra, THE FAMILY costume designer Olivier Beriot, new producer and wife Virginie Besson-Silla, and editor Julien Rey and production designer Hughes Tissandier-both from THE FAMILY-to return to the heady heights of THE BIG BLUE, THE FIFTH ELEMENT, THE MESSENGER and THE LADY and implicitly address Cronenberg again in his next twilit, CGI enhanced and allegorical docufeature indie film, LUCY (2014).

 ‘Ignorance breeds chaos, not knowledge.